sandy366/LearnAI-KnowledgeMiningBootcamp/Lab-Environment-Creation.md

   ![Dashboard portal](./resources/images/env-creat-images/create-service-full-portal.png "Create Azure Search service in the portal")

+1. For the URL, that is the service name, choose a name that you can easily remember.
+We will use it dozens of times in the next labs.
+The name of the service in the screenshots of this lab won't be available, you must create your own service name.

 1. For Resource group, create a resource group to contain all the resources you create in this tutorial.
 This makes it easier to clean up the resources after you have finished the tutorial.

 1. For Location, choose either **South Central US** or **West Europe**.
 Currently, the preview is available only in these regions